brandedholdings/google-doc-to-html/README.md

 ### Important notes
 * Image format in the Google Document should be _In line_ (the default option), not wrapped.
 * To add an image alt, select an image and navigate to Format > Alt text.
 Then, put the alt text in the _Title_ field.
+* Make sure there is an empty line above and beneath every image.

 ### Instructions
 * Select the conversion function for the desired property (e.g. convertCreditLoan)